Grimzentide/iRacing-Arduino-Pit-Board/Install Procedure.md

 11. Upload the iRacing Arduino Pit Board TFT sketch onto your Arduino Uno
 12. If successful, you should see the basic layout of the device (lines, headings, etc) without any numbers

+Note: Once successfully installing and seeing the basic layout, the Arduino IDE will only be required for future software updates.

 #### Backend (Based on Python)
 1. Download the current executable file from the [releases section](https://github.com/Grimzentide/iRacing-Arduino-Pit-Board/releases)
 2. Unzip the file to a location of your choice